Downloading educational recordings

 - Exporting PowerPoint, Keynote and PDF documents

-MP4 copies (termed "podcasts") of Panopto sessions can be exported and downloaded by the viewer for offline viewing, using the Download button at the top of the Panopto web viewer (Fig. 1).
+If enabled, MP4 copies (termed "podcasts") of Panopto sessions can be exported and downloaded for offline viewing, using the Download button at the top of the Panopto web viewer (Fig. 1).

 Closed captions for a session will be embedded in the MP4 file, and can be viewed in some media player apps such as VLC Player (https://www.videolan.org/).
 Embedded captions can be enabled or disabled by the viewer.
 Captions can also be downloaded in a plain-text, open-source standard SRT format, independently of the media files, by users with the Creator role.
 A detailed guide on closed captions within Panopto is available here.